Kabul airport explosion: What is the significance of target sites near Baron hotel?

 The US and allied countries had warned that such attacks were likely to happen

-At least 10 people have been killed and at least 15 are injured by suicide bombers in Afghanistan, according to reports.
+At least 13 people are feared to have been killed and at least 15 injured by suicide bombers in Afghanistan, according to reports.

 The two attacks took place just outside of Kabul’s Hamid Karzai International Airport and at the nearby Baron hotel.